gaitocole/CS3308_TLM/README.md

-#In this file is the information for Group Threat Level Midnight
+#In this file is the information for Group: Threat Level Midnight
 #this repo will act as the project hub for CU Boulder CS3308

 Project Title: